Headshotted: What It Means When Your Team Gets a Better Headshot

 Pre-Shoot Guidance

 Everyone has the same fear.
 You are going to look over-retouched, or you are going to look like a different person.
-That is a reasonable thing to worry about.
-It is also something we actively prevent.
+That is reasonable.
+It is also something actively prevented.

-A few days before your session, we send pre-shoot guidance.
+A few days before the session, pre-shoot guidance is sent.
 What to wear, whether to keep glasses on or off, grooming tips for hair and skin.
-On set we handle posture coaching, micro-adjustments to chin and shoulders, a quick lint-roller pass, and shine control if needed.
-These small things add polish without making you feel like you are being fussed over.
+On set, posture coaching, micro-adjustments to chin and shoulders, a quick lint-roller pass, and shine control if needed are handled.
+These small things add polish without making clients feel fussed over.

 Retouching Philosophy

-Our retouching philosophy is simple.
-We remove distractions: stray hairs, lint, temporary blemishes.
-We keep character: laugh lines, natural skin texture, the things that make you look like you.
-Leadership portraits can get extra attention for key uses like annual reports or high-visibility press, but the goal is never to erase you.
-The goal is to make you look like yourself on a very good day, not like a plastic version of yourself that makes people uncomfortable.
+The retouching philosophy is simple.
+Distractions such as stray hairs, lint, and temporary blemishes are removed.
+Character is kept: laugh lines, natural skin texture, the things that make a person look like themselves.
+Leadership portraits can get extra attention for key uses like annual reports or high-visibility press, but the goal is never to erase the subject.
+The goal is to make them look like themselves on a very good day, not like a plastic version that makes people uncomfortable.

 When “headshotted” goes global: aligning in-person and remote teams

 The challenge with distributed teams is keeping a unified visual brand when some people are shot in NYC and others are remote or in different cities.
-If your leadership page has five different lighting styles and three different background colors, it looks like five different companies.
-That is not what you want.
+If a leadership page has five different lighting styles and three different background colors, it looks like five different companies.
+That is not desirable.

-Our approach uses shared lighting and framing references, consistent background choices, and standardized retouching notes across all sessions.
-Last quarter we shot NYC leadership in our Times Square studio, then ran remote headshots for regional leads in four other cities.
+The approach uses shared lighting and framing references, consistent background choices, and standardized retouching notes across all sessions.
+Recently, NYC leadership was shot in the Times Square studio, then remote headshots were run for regional leads in multiple other cities.
 All matched for the company website within two weeks.
-Typical deliverables for comms teams include full-res, web-optimized, and internal directory versions, all labeled and organized clearly.
+Typical deliverables for communications teams include full-res, web-optimized, and internal directory versions, all labeled and organized clearly.
 When HR asks for the files, they get a folder that makes sense, not a pile of untagged JPEGs.

 Pricing clarity and how to actually book your headshot

 Pricing transparency matters.
 An Individual Standard Session runs around USD 600 for studio time with edited images.
 Remote options start near USD 100.
-Full quotes depend on scope, but those anchors give you a sense of the world we are operating in.
+Full quotes depend on scope, but those anchors give a sense of the world operated in.

 What affects price: